open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

         endpoint: localhost:4317
 ```

-Use `localhost`-like addresses instead of `0.0.0.0`.
+Try to always use specific interfaces, such as the pod's IP, or `localhost` instead of `0.0.0.0`.
 For more information, see
 [CWE-1327: Binding to an Unrestricted IP Address](https://cwe.mitre.org/data/definitions/1327.html).

 To change the default endpoint to be `localhost`-bound in all components, enable